 - Jordie's Holy Smite spell in Our Little Adventure.

-- In 8-Bit Theater Black Mage is technically this — his preferred attack is a beam of destruction fueled by love.
+- In 8-Bit Theater Black Mage technically uses this — his preferred attack is a beam of destruction fueled by love.
 As in, using it reduces the total amount of love in the universe, causing a measurable increase in the divorce rate.